ariansacct/url-shortener/README.md

 In your browser, navigate to `localhost:8080` and insert a link to shorten or retrieve the original.

+## Limitations and next steps
+- More comprehensive error handling for malformatted URLs.
+It is currently assumed the user does not intend to break the application.

+- Currently up to 308915776 URLs can be supported.

+- The look and CSS style can be greatly improved.
+JavaScript can be used.

+- More storage types can be added, for example, a more complex database system or type (including NoSQLs) and text files.

 ## Time spent
 I spent about 4 hours on this application (including development, testing, and documentation), in multiple sittings.